danbev/learning-ai/notes/trt-llm.md

 ```
 So we are using Docker run to run a container which will be based on the
 ubuntu image and the command run will be `nvidia-smi`.

 The `--runtime` flag and the `--gpus` flags are new to me.
 The `--gpus` flag
-allows access to NVIDIA GPU resorces an this needs the
+allows access to NVIDIA GPU resources and this needs the
 `nvidia-container-toolkit` to be installed.
-The ``--runtime`` flag is used to
+The `--runtime` flag is used to
 to specify the runtime, which by default is `runc`.
 This enables containers to
 access GPU hardware.

-The available runtimes (I'm assuming those apart from the default one) can be
+The available runtimes can be listed with:
-listed with:
 ```console
 $ docker info | grep Runtimes
  Runtimes: io.containerd.runc.v2 nvidia runc